WICG/attribution-reporting-api/README.md

 [privacy considerations](#conversion-metadata) for more information, including speculative thoughts on the hard question of going farther and [adding noise to whether or not the conversion report is even sent](https://github.com/csharrison/conversion-measurement-api#speculative-adding-noise-to-the-conversion-event-itself).
-In any case, noise values should be allowed to vary by UA.
+In any case, noise values should be allowed to vary between browsers.

 Disclaimer: Adding or removing a single bit of metadata has large trade-offs in terms of user privacy and usability to advertisers: